sa2c/python-oop-novice/_episodes/01-introduction.md

 # Instances and Methods

+We say that an object of a particular class is an _instance_ of that class.
+To use a real world example, we could have the type of class `chair` which describes to all the chairs in the world.
+The chair that you are sitting on right now is a specific _instance_ of the chair class.
 We can check if an object is an _instance of_ a particular class with the `isinstance` function.

 ~~~
 isinstance(numbers, numpy.ndarray)